openvinotoolkit/openvino/docs/articles_en/openvino_workflow/gen_ai.md

     +model = OVModelForCausalLM.from_pretrained(model_id, export=True)

-After that, you can call ``.save_pretrained()`` method to save model to the folder in the OpenVINO Intermediate Representation and use it further.
+After that, you can call ``save_pretrained()`` method to save model to the folder in the OpenVINO Intermediate Representation and use it further.

 .. code-block:: python